x676f64/secureum-mind_map/quizzes/Ethereum101 Quiz.md

 ___
 #### Q19 Transaction T1 attempts to write to storage values S1 and S2 of contract C. Transaction 2attempts to read the same storage values S1 and S2.
 However, T1 reverts due an exception fterwriting S1 but before writing S2.
 Which of the following is/are true?
-A. T2 reads the value of S1 updated by T1
+- [ ] A) T2 reads the value of S1 updated by T1

-B. T2 reads the value of S1 prior to T1’s attempted update
+- [ ] B) T2 reads the value of S1 prior to T1’s attempted update

-C. T2 also reverts because of the dependency on T1
+- [ ] C) T2 also reverts because of the dependency on T1

-D. This scenario is not possible
+- [ ] D) This scenario is not possible

 <details>
 	<summary>Click the reveal the answer</summary>